acorn-io/acorn-oss-workshop/steps/environment.md

 In case you have access to a cloud provider (AWS, Google GCP, DigitalOcean, Exoscale, Scaleway, ...), you can spin up a VM on their infrastructre.

-Using your favorite cloud provider, run a small VM something like 2G RAM, 2vcpus.
+Using your favorite cloud provider, run a small VM something like 2G RAM, 2 vcpus.
 This will only cost you a couple of dollars for the entire workshop.
 Do not forget to delete the VM after the workshop though !

 ### Run a shell in the VM